jkbhagatio/nldisco/paper/paper_outline.md

         2. Don't require multimodal nor trial-structured data
         3. Publicly share the application of their method to the Churchland MC_Maze dataset.

     Among these, we visualize results from LangevinFlow and CEBRA, as they represent current neural latents benchmark [ref] state-of-the-art methods for an autoencoder approach and non autoencoder approach, respectively.
-We also include NMF and PCA as baselines, as they are widely used methods for dimensionality reduction and latent extraction in neural data.
+We also include (sparse)NMF and PCA as baselines, as they are widely used methods for dimensionality reduction and latent extraction in neural data.

     - Main text viz comparisons